ejensen/minimalclock-screensaver/README.md

 # Minimal Clock Screensaver for Windows

-As the name says, it will show the time.
+As the name says, it shows the time.
 Really simple, isn't it?

 Tested to work with Windows XP and above.